instafomo/documentations/docs/getting-started/overview.md

 - Click on **"Create Notification"**, which redirects you to the notification setup page.
 - For a quick start, select **"Coupon Code"** and click **"Create"**.

+> To know more about creating the notification refer to [Create Notification Guide](/docs/getting-started/create-notification.md)

 ### Step 5: Customize Your Notification

 - You’ll be redirected to the **Coupon Code Configuration** page.